benjmin-r/squeakyvessel.com/_posts/2015-05-12-mature-developers.md

 Assessing and understanding risks better puts them into a position where it's also more likely they'll actually take risks.
-Risks which, without the knowledge about business value and the bigger context, may look to big to be worthwhile.
+Risks which, without the knowledge about business value and the bigger context, may look too big to be worthwhile.
 But not for mature developers who are able to see beyond the obvious risks and include more aspects into their judgement.

-Reasonable risk-taking furthermore involves excellent communications because assumptions must be made about the intended outcome of risk taken, and incomplete data leading to the decision for taking a risk must be accompanied by assumptions.
+Reasonable risk-taking furthermore involves excellent communications because assumptions must be made about the intended outcome of risk taken, and incomplete data leading to the decision for taking a risk must be accompanied by another set of assumptions.
 Mature developers, know that both kinds of assumptions must be communicated to others in order to raise the chance for the risk-taking to be worthwhile.

 Lastly the ability to take reasonable risks requires a certain amount of determination, of decisiveness.
 Because while it's all nice & easy to theorize